The Words of Mary vs "Another Mary"

 Mary is rightly filled with praise and thanksgiving to God for what has miraculously happened to her.

-The First Time Jesus
+The First Words of Mary To Jesus

 The third time Mary spoke was approximately a dozen years later when the boy Jesus, at the age of twelve, was left behind and found in the Temple: